armi3/custom_syscall/README.md

 # Custom Syscall
-🦜 Source files used to add a custom syscall to the linux kernel.
+🦜 Source files used to add a custom syscall to the Linux kernel.